Dasha Moranova | Founder & Creative Director at DMD

 Can you introduce yourself by sharing your name, where you're from, your role in the yachting industry, and the company you work for?

-My name is Dasha Moranova.
-I was born in the Czech Republic, in the heart of beautiful mountains.
-I studied in Prague, Holland, and Hungary, and completed my six-year Master's degree in Industrial Design at the Academy of Design and Architecture in Prague.
+I was born in the Czech Republic, surrounded by the beauty of the mountains.
+My design education took me across Europe — I studied at prestigious academies in Prague, the Netherlands, and Hungary, ultimately completing a six-year Master’s degree in Industrial Design at the Academy of Art, Architecture and Design in Prague in 2005.

 Can you share how you first got involved in the yachting industry?